KhodingNow/Hacking_APIagents-with-Python/saFe_Secure_SerializingWithPython/DetectMalicious.md

 DETECTING POISONED Pickles

-If you have '.pkl or .pickle' files and you to analyze or detect malicious intent - you can;
+If you have '.pkl or .pickle' files and you need to analyze or detect malicious intent - you can;

 1  .
 Static Analysis of the Pickle File
 = use Python's built-in pickletools to disassemble the pickle bytecode:

 { bash